-In 2014, Senator Padilla introduced Senate Bill 1104 that would have covered all campaign communications, advertisements, mass mailings, and slate mailers supporting or opposing a candidate for elective state office or a statewide ballot measure that would be filed with the Secretary of State office.
-While this bill did not advance, the approach of the DTTF is similar by including state level communications.
+Note: In 2014, Senator Padilla introduced Senate Bill 1104, which would have required the Secretary of State to maintain electronic records of all campaign communications, including advertisements, mass mailings, and slate mailers, supporting or opposing a candidate for elective state office or a statewide ballot measure.
+While SB 1104 did not advance, this recommendation takes a similar approach by including state-level communications.

-3. The DTTF recommends that Committees paying for digital advertisements have the obligation of submitting copies and inputs regarding such advertisements to the State Archive.
+3. The DTTF recommends that committees paying for digital advertisements have the obligation of submitting copies and inputs regarding such advertisements to the State Archive.
 This structurally flows from obligations currently on committees to maintain records and report activity as designated by the Political Reform Act.

-Committees may wish to contract with platforms to have the relevant information transmitted directly to the Archive if feasible.
-The ultimate legal obligation for provision of the required information, however, should rest with the Committee paying for the advertisements.
+Committees may wish to contract with platforms to have the relevant information transmitted directly to the Archive, if feasible.
+The ultimate legal obligation for providing the required information, however, should rest with the committee paying for the advertisements.

-Los Angeles City Ethics Commission places the filing requirement on the Committee.
-Maryland House Bill 981 placed the reporting obligation on the platforms which resulted in some platforms not allowing advertisements within the state.
+Note: The City of Los Angeles Ethics Commission places the filing requirement on the committee.
+Maryland House Bill 981 placed the reporting obligation on the platforms, which resulted in some platforms not allowing advertisements within the state.